substantial/substantial-dash-client/README.md

     grunt server

-The EAK [Getting Started guide](http://iamstef.net/ember-app-kit/guides/getting-started.html) offers deeper insight into how this Ember.js application is build.
+The EAK [Getting Started guide](http://iamstef.net/ember-app-kit/guides/getting-started.html) offers deeper insight into how this Ember.js application is built.